Welcome to the main resource and information hub for our parents/guardians!

 Parents/guardians are responsible for contacting the transportation department of their home public school district to make official transportation requests.

-If a student bus is late in the morning to pick up your student or late in the afternoon to drop off your student, you should contact the public-school district transportation office that is transporting your student, not Harvest Preparatory School.
+If a student bus is late in the morning to pick up your student or late in the afternoon to drop off your student to your home, you should contact the public school district transportation office that is transporting your student for a status update, not Harvest Preparatory School, as we are not provided with this information.

-Mrs. Jeanette Houston is our Transportation Coordinator and can assist parents/guardians with making contact with the public-school districts, as necessary.
-She can be reached via email at firstname.lastname@example.org.
+Ms. Susan Carlos is our Transportation Coordinator and can assist parents/guardians with making contact with public school districts, as necessary.
+She can be reached via email at